 Established in the late 1870s during gold and silver strikes, Ouray survived those boom-and-bust days because it's such a wonderful place to relax.
-Natural hot springs feed the town pool, where both locals and visitors come to soak in the therapeutic waters.
+Natural hot springs feed the Ouray Town Pool, where both locals and visitors come to soak in the therapeutic waters.
 It's said that Chief Ouray, the Ute Indian after whom the town is named, visited the pool often and held ceremonies in the local vapor cave.

 Several waterfalls make for spectacular photos, and a popular activity for visitors is to take a short hike up to Box Canyon Falls, where the water cascades 285 feet from top to basin.
 The town's canyons, in fact, provide the location for one of the most popular winter events: ice climbing.
-Each January, Ouray proudly hosts the Ouray Ice Festival at their avalanche-free Ice Park, which features the easy access climbers relish.
+Each January, Ouray proudly hosts the Ouray Ice Festival at the Ouray Ice Park, which features the easy access climbers relish.

 Surrounded by deciduous trees such as quaking aspen and evergreens scrub oaks, the town also becomes a spectacularly colored canvas each autumn, drawing visitors who want a closer look at the brilliant foliage.
 The scenery, the sky-scraping San Juan Mountain peaks and a network of old mining routes are reasons the town is popular with off-roaders, Jeep tours and other backcountry lovers.
 The San Juan Skyway Scenic & Historic Byway is another popular way to see the area.

 A tour of the Bachelor-Syracuse Mine offers a look at what it was like to be a miner, as do displays at the local museum.
 One may also enjoy a historic tour either by carriage or walking with a ghostly tour guide.

 Historic buildings, a wide range of affordable and comfortable lodgings (some with their own hot spring pools), unique artisan shops and galleries, and delicious, diverse restaurants (and the beloved Mouse's Chocolates) keep visitors coming back.